Shetshay/Calculator/README.md

 # Calculator

-Implemented a calculator bat file will update in C++
+Implemented a calculator bat file, will update in C++